cohenchris/scripts/arch/services/README.md

 ## Network UPS Tools
 `nut/*`

-This is a collection of configuration files which configure the "Network UPS Tools" driver to communicate with your UPS.
+This is a collection of configuration files which configure the "Network UPS Tools" systemd service and driver, which communicate with your UPS.

 The default username is `upsmon` and password is `password`.